 Complete history after the fold.
 There have been a lot of starts and stops along the way while I figured out what I wanted to do with her.
 And yes, I give my rifle's girl's names.
 And yes, you've seen this post before, it gets bumped and updated as I make changes.

 She is named after Kaylee from "Firefly".
 She's the second one I built all by myself and the third I had a hand in.
 Dave's pile of Bushmaster parts was the first one I helped with.
 Geff's Moose was the first one I built alone because I wanted to take detailed pics of Kaylee's build.

 Kaylee, as I mentioned before was supposed to be as close to an XM177E2 as I could make without going NFA.
 Since I knew that I couldn't get it exact, I dubbed her XM177E3, a "what-if" the carbine program had not resulted in the M4.
-My making of Sabrina, a very accurate clone of an XM177E2 and Harvey's making of Cheyenne, a 90% clone of an R653 made me decide to drop the facade of retro from her and make her into something of a late R723
+My making of Sabrina, a very accurate clone of an XM177E2 and Harvey's making of Cheyenne into a 99% clone of an R653-P made me decide to drop the facade of retro from her and make her into the M4gery I never knew I wanted.

 Her baby pictures.
 The lower and the parts kit.
 Interestingly, these are the only parts to have never been replaced (except for the pistol grip).

 Freshly assembled.
 Complete Del-Ton 16" heavy barrel carbine kit, Anvil Arms lower and a DPMS slip-over flash suppressor.
 The M4 style stock here is commercial diameter.
 The upper receiver is known as a C7 model.
 When Canada adopted the M16, they retained many of the features of the M16A1 and combined them with features from the M16A2; in the case of the upper, they kept the simpler rear sight of the A1 and added the brass deflector bump from the A2.